brikteknologier/seraph/README.md

 * query - Cypher query as a format string.
 * params - Default=`{}`.
 Replace `{key}` parts in query string.
 See cypher documentation for details.
-* callback - function (err, result).
+* callback - (err, result).
 Result is an array of objects.

 __Example__